Michelle-Ortiz/airbnb-project/README.md

 	* Provide some insights on the relationship between variables.
 	* Check for correlation between any two variables using a correlation plot.

+The output should be an HTML markdown document.
 Here is the [link](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) to the Airbnb dataset on Kaggle.